mneudert/plug_accesslog/README.md

 The following formatting directives are available:

 - `%%` - Percentage sign
+- `%B` - Size of response in bytes.
+Outputs "0" when no bytes are sent.
-- `%b` - Size of response in bytes
+- `%b` - Size of response in bytes.
+Outputs "-" when no bytes are sent.
 - `%h` - Remote hostname
 - `%{VARNAME}i` - Header line sent by the client
 - `%l` - Remote logname